How Much Does it Cost to Develop an IoT App?

-Coming back to IoT, the technology is being widely used for the creation of applications used for the status monitoring of patients, temperature monitoring, diagnostics, keeping a check on UV radiation and radiation in the medical product storage along with the analysis of environmental condition.
-A real-life example of IoT in EHR can be seen in Ochsner Health System who have integrated EHR system into devices powered by IoT technology to monitor patient’s health.
+Coming back to IoT, the technology is being widely used for the creation of applications used for the status monitoring of patients, temperature monitoring, diagnostics, keeping a check on UV radiation and radiation in the medical product storage along with the analysis of environmental conditions.
+A real-life example of IoT in EHR can be seen in Ochsner Health System who have integrated the EHR system into devices powered by IoT technology to monitor a patient’s health.
 They make use of Wireless scales and cuffs to monitor the vitals and then feed the data directly into every patient’s medical record with the help of the patient’s smartphone.
 The data is then remotely monitored by doctors, health coaches etc to track potential problems.

 D. Smart Home

 Smart homes are anyway one of the most popular applications of the Internet of Things and the popularity is only going to grow in the near time.
 Software used for keeping a check on electricity, gas, water, or remote control systems and security are all a part of the Internet of Things ecosystem and are poised to lower the need for human intervention by becoming a common attribute for everyday life.

 Smart homes are the way for the masses to bring revolutionary change through home applications in their personal life.
 The smart appliances monitor your home and routine and then accordingly provides you with the solution.